Writers we’ve helped:

 After placing as a Finalist in the Spring 2021 Diverse Voices, WeScreenplay pitched Soma to several managers, garnering multiple meetings and offers.
 As a direct result, she signed with Josh Goldenberg at Kaplan/Perrone Entertainment.

-What would you say to a writer considering entering a WeScreenplay competition?
+Considering entering a WeScreenplay competition?
 “Absolutely go for it!
-You can get invaluable feedback to polish your script and if you are fortunate enough to place, it’s an amazing opportunity to get your work in front of reps that you might not have had access to otherwise.
+You can get invaluable feedback to polish your script and it’s an amazing opportunity to get your work in front of reps.
 I’d like to say a big, heartfelt thanks to WeScreenplay for helping me connect with representation.
-I don’t doubt that I would be much further behind in my journey to find representation if it weren’t for [WeScreenplay’s] help.“
+Sarah Eagen was the epitome of professionalism and courtesy.
+I don’t doubt that I would be much further behind in my journey to find representation if it weren’t for her help.“

 After winning the Fall 2020 Diverse Voices Competition, WeScreenplay set up Elise with a general at UCP.
 Shortly after the Diverse Voices Lab, Elise got staffed on CANDY for UCP/ Hulu, starring Elisabeth Moss.